-NOTE: Photoshop is not recommended for projects that contain large amounts of text, such as a research poster or other text-heavy documents.
+NOTE: Photoshop is not recommended for design projects that contain large amounts of text, such as a research poster or other text-heavy documents.
 Programs like Illustrator and InDesign are better suited to manipulating large amounts of text that incorporate graphics and other design elements.

 Using the Type tool